mridul09/rubytodolist/README.md

 # App Deployment
 As for the knowledege based i Had also Devployed The app in Heroku with the url (https://helooboy09.herokuapp.com/).
 Please have a look.

+## Test Cases
+I also added Some of the test Case justo insure you that Rspec can be easly implemented. u can run by rspec command.

 ## Graphs Gem